Skip to main content

 Here is the entire encoding process for an address in text format:

-• serialize the address in binary format but without the address category (only version then hash in the binary serialization described above)
+1. Serialize the address in binary format but without the address category (only the version and hash are included in the binary serialization described above).

-• compute the SHA256 hash of the binary serialization
+• First, compute the SHA256 hash of the binary serialization.

-• append the first 4 bytes of the sha256 hash at the end of the binary serialization of the address.
-This is used as a checksum to detect typing errors as addresses are also meant to be written on paper by humans.
+3. Append the first 4 bytes of the resulting HASH256 as a checksum to the end of the binary serialization of the address.
+This checksum helps detect typing errors, as addresses are also meant to be written on paper by humans.

-• encode the resulting byte array using the base alphabet 123456789ABCDEFGHJKLMNPQRSTUVWXYZabcdefghijkmnopqrstuvwxyz.
-Similar looking characters (eg 0 vs O) are excluded to avoid human confusion.
+4. Encode the resulting byte array using the Base58 alphabet: 123456789ABCDEFGHJKLMNPQRSTUVWXYZabcdefghijkmnopqrstuvwxyz.
+Similar-looking characters (e.g., 0 vs O) are excluded to avoid human confusion.

-• prepend the prefix 'AU' for externally owned accounts or 'AS' for smart contracts
+5. Prepend the prefix 'AU' for externally owned accounts or 'AS' for smart contracts.

 Legality checks performed on text deserialization: